thomasrobertz/mooc/udemy/java/functional/functional_programming/src/main/java/de/robertz/functional/README.md

 <br />
 This often works in conjunction with several other FP principles, for instance staying immutable:
 <br />
-// Could also use "return this" but it is to show explicit immutability `return new Order(cart, targetDestination)`
+`return new Order(cart, targetDestination)`

 `return new Burger(burger)`